-Prior notification at the time of pre-transplant evaluation and at the time of pre-transplant listing when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants:
+Prior notification is required at the time of pre-transplant evaluation and at the time of pre-transplant listing when performed at a HealthPartners Transplant Center of Excellence (COE) for the following transplants:

 - Simultaneous pancreas kidney (SPK) and pancreas after kidney (PAK)

 - Stem cell, blood and bone marrow transplants for diagnoses listed below under Indications that are Covered, #8 and #9.

-Prior authorization is required for all of the following transplants:
+Prior authorization is required for the following situations

 - New techniques for transplants listed above as only requiring prior notification.

 - Any transplant at non-designated COEs (Out of Network, need for transfer, etc.)

-- Any transplant for a diagnosis that is not listed below under Indications that are Covered, #1 through #9.
+- Any transplant for a diagnosis that is not listed below under Indications that are Covered section, #1 through #9.

 - Pancreas transplant alone (PTA)